mstn/apollo-local-network-interface/README.md

 * Strongly influenced by and based on [relay-local-schema](https://github.com/relay-tools/relay-local-schema).
 * Steven Luscher [REST API GraphQL wrapper](http://graphql.org/blog/rest-api-graphql-wrapper/)
 * @dalgard @stubailo and @linonetwo in [this discussion](https://github.com/apollostack/apollo-client/issues/379) on GH.
 In particular @linonetwo implemented a very similar `NetworkInterface` in [his blog](https://linonetwo.github.io/%E6%8A%8AREST%E5%8C%85%E8%A3%85%E6%88%90GraphQL/).

+# More info

+* @lucasconstantino wrote a very nice [blog post](https://medium.com/taller-team/graphql-today-using-apollo-for-applications-that-still-depend-on-rest-apis-839895ce20d0) about this topic.
+I recommend it!